argoproj/argoproj/community/CONTRIBUTING.md

 ## Tests

 Make sure your changes are properly covered by automated tests.
-Prefer writing unit-tests over heavy end-to-end tests.
+We aim to build an efficient test suite that is low cost to maintain and bring value to project.
+Prefer writing unit-tests over heavy end-to-end (e2e) tests.
+However, sometimes 2e2 tests are necessary.
+If you aren't sure, ask one of the maintainers about the requirements for your pull-request.